 5. ANTI-BRIBERY AND CORRUPTION STATEMENT

-5.1 The Company takes a zero-tolerance approach to all forms of bribery and corruption and shall continuously conduct its business activities ethically, honestly and with high standards of integrity.
-This also applies to the company’s any activities in all countries worldwide.
+5.1 The Company takes a zero-tolerance approach to all forms of bribery and corruption and shall continuously conduct its business activities ethically, honestly, and with high standards of integrity.
+This also applies to the company any activities in all countries worldwide.

 5.2 Since the provisions in this ABAC Policy are based on legal requirements, violating this policy may subject individuals and the Company to penalties, including fines and imprisonment.
 Such violations may also severely damage the reputation of the Company and its Personnel.
 As such, Personnel and Business Associates shall not, whether directly or indirectly, offer, give, receive or solicit any item of value, in an attempt to illicitly influence the decisions or actions of a person in a position of trust within an organization, either for the intended benefit of the Company or the persons involved in the transaction.

-5.3 The anti-bribery and corruption statement apply equally to the Company’s business dealings with Government (public sector) and commercial (private sector) entities, and includes their directors, employees, agents, consultants, representatives and other appointed representatives such as officials, politicians and public bodies.
+5.3 The anti-bribery and corruption statement applies equally to the Company’s business dealings with Government (public sector) and commercial (private sector) entities and includes their directors, employees, agents, consultants, representatives, and other appointed representatives such as officials, politicians, and public bodies.

-5.5 The Company encourages Personnel and Business Associates to report any suspected, attempted or actual bribery and corruption cases, and prohibits retaliation against those making reports in good faith.
-The Company also provides assurance that no Personnel shall be penalised or suffer any adverse consequences in retaliation for refusing to pay or receive bribes or participate in other illicit behaviour.
+5.5 The Company encourages Personnel and Business Associates to report any suspected, attempted, or actual bribery and corruption cases, and prohibits retaliation against those making reports in good faith.
+The Company also provides assurance that no Personnel shall be penalised or suffer any adverse consequences in retaliation for refusing to pay or receive bribes or participate in other illicit behavior.